-Initially the router is the selected by choosing the candidate with the strongest TQ.
-When another candidate can provide a better TQ metric it is not picked up as the selected router until it will outperform the currently selected router by X metric units.
+Initially the router is selected by choosing the candidate with the strongest TQ.
+When another candidate can provide a better TQ metric, that outperforms the currently selected router by X metric units, it will be picked as the new selected router.
 The hysteresis threshold is configurable and prevents excessive flapping of the gateway.

-37.2 "Local" routers
+37.2 Local routers

-The package has functionality to select "local" routers, i.e. those connected via cable or WLAN instead of via the mesh (technically: appearing in the transtable_local), a fake TQ of 512 so that they are always preferred.
-However, if used together with the gluon-ebtables-filter-ra-dhcp package, these router advertisements are filtered anyway and reach neither the node nor any other client.
-You currently have to disable the package or insert custom ebtables rules in order to use local routers.
+Local routers (i.e. local internet gateways connected to some nodes) that are connected to the client interface via cable or WLAN instead of via the mesh (technically: appearing in the transtable\local) are taken into account with a fake TQ of 512, so that they are always preferred.

+Be aware of problems if you plan to use local routers together with the gluon-ebtables-filter-ra-dhcp package.
+These router advertisements are filtered anyway and reach neither the node nor any other client.
+Therefore the use of local routers is not possible as long as the package gluon-radv-filterd is used.